phuse-org/SENDConform/doc/SHACL-SENDRule102Details.md

 </pre>

-The report correctly identifies the value '7-Dec-16' as a string, violating the xsd:date requirement.
+The report correctly identifies the value '7-DEC-16' as a string, violating the xsd:date requirement.
 <pre class="report">
   a sh:ValidationReport ;
     sh:conforms false ;
     sh:result [
       a sh:ValidationResult ;
+        sh:resultPath time:inXSDDate ;
+        sh:resultSeverity sh:Violation ;
+        sh:resultMessage "<font class="msg">Date not in xsd:date format.</font>" ;
         sh:value "<font class='error'>7-DEC-16</font>" ;
-        sh:resultPath time:inXSDDate ;
+        sh:sourceShape _:bnode_3c9cf811_13d4_43cb_b212_b7097d00b1ed_221 ;
         sh:sourceConstraintComponent sh:DatatypeConstraintComponent ;
         sh:focusNode <font class='objectIRI'>cj16050:Date_7-DEC-16 </font>;
-        sh:sourceShape [] ;
-        sh:resultSeverity sh:Violation
     ]
 </pre>

 <br/>

 <!--- RULE COMPONENT 2 ------------------------------------------------------->
+<a name='rc2'></a>

 ## 2. Subject has one Reference Interval

 This check determines if the Animal Subject has one and only one Reference Interval IRI.
-It is possible to have an Interval IRI with no start date and no end date (see [Data Conversion](DataConversion.md) for details).
-Test data only evaluates the case of missing Interval IRI.
+While it is possible to have an Interval IRI with no start date and no end date (see [Data Conversion](DataConversion.md)), this rule component only evaluates the case of missing Referenece Interval IRIs.
 Multiple start/end dates for a single subject are evaluated in Rule Component 3.

 <div class='def'>
   <div class='def-header'>Description</div>